Feeding Horses & Ponies with Liver Disease

 Historically it has been suggested to remove oil from the ration to reduce the amount of bile required.
 However, the latest advice is that 0.1ml/kg BW of oil is acceptable for horses with liver disease and up to 0.5ml/kg can be fed for those requiring increased condition (Professor Andy Durham, Liphook Veterinary Hospital).
 This equates to between 50ml and 250ml for a 500kg horse.

 The aim is to again meet protein requirements but avoid excessive over-supply.
 It is important to consider the amount fed and not just percentage protein levels in feeds.
-The table below shows how what appears to be a feed that is low in protein, supplies more than a balancer that appears to have a much higher protein content supplies.
+The table below shows how what appears to be a feed that is low in protein, supplies more than a balancer that appears to have a much higher protein content supply.

 The feeding rates given ensure the right levels of vitamins and minerals are supplied – feeding less of either feed will mean the diet isn’t balanced.